FrostyX/fedora-magazine/2021-december.md

 # 4 cool new projects to try in COPR for July 2021

-Copr is a build-system available for everybody in the Fedora community.
-It hosts thousands of projects of various purpose and quality, so keep that in mind when enabling a Copr repository.
+[Copr][copr] is a build-system for anyone in the Fedora community.
+It hosts thousands of projects for various purposes and audiences.
+Some of them should never be installed by anyone, some are already being transitioned to the official Fedora Linux repositories.
+Copr gives you the opporunity to install 3rd party software that is not available in Fedora Linux repositories, try nightly versions of your dependencies, use patched builds of your favorite tools to support some non-standard use-case, and to just experiment freely.

-People use Copr as a step towards getting their package into the official repositories TODO
+If you don't know [how to enable a repository][copr-docs-enable] or if you are concerned about whether

-~~COPR is a [collection][copr] of personal repositories for software that isn’t carried in Fedora.
-Some software doesn’t conform to standards that allow easy packaging.
-Or it may not meet other Fedora standards, despite being free and open-source.
-COPR can offer these projects outside the Fedora set of packages.
-Software in COPR isn’t supported by Fedora infrastructure or signed by the project.
-However, it can be a neat way to try new or experimental software.~~
+[is it safe to use Copr][copr-docs-security], please consult the [project documentation][copr-docs].

-~~This article presents a few new and interesting projects in COPR.
-If you’re new to using COPR, see the [COPR User Documentation][copr-docs] for how to get started.~~
+This article takes a closer look at some interesting projects that recently landed in Copr.

 ## Glow